austinhuang0131/joinmatrix/guide.md

 permalink: guide/
 ---

+## The "Join Matrix!"
+Guide: Basics

 Welcome!
-This website aims to be a beginner-friendly guide to Matrix (sometimes mistakenly known as Element).
+This website aims to be a beginner-friendly guide to Matrix (sometimes [mistakenly known](#is-it-matrix-or-element) as Element).
+Matrix is an open federated communication protocol that strives to be a viable alternative to various centralized proprietary platforms.
+But those are very big words, and unfortunately, it does confuse people sometimes, so this guide aims to introduce you to the chatting aspect of it.
+We'll start by the "why" and then the "how."
+This part is for people who have never used Matrix before, so if you're looking for more advanced material, check out the sidebar.

 ## Why Matrix?